rodekruis/kobo-connect/docs/EspoCRM.md

 1. Ensure that the API user has read-access to the related entity.
 2. Under the header name, insert the name of the Kobo question, as usual.
 3. Under the header value, insert the entity name, followed by a dot (`.`), followed by the field name of type `Link` (the one containing the related entity record), followed by a dot (`.`), followed by the field name of the related entity used to look up the matching record.
+The name of the related entity is inferred from the link field name (e.g., if the link field name is `adminLevel1`, the related entity name is `AdminLevel1` ).

 Example headers:
+- `pcode`: `Entity.adminLevel1.pcode`
+- `programCode`: `Entity.program.programCode`

+If the related entity name is different from the link name - shame on you! - you can specify it right after the first entity name, and before the field link name.
+So under the header value, insert the entity name, followed by a dot (`.`), followed by the related entity name, followed by a dot (`.`), followed by the field name of type `Link` (the one containing the related entity record), followed by a dot (`.`), followed by the field name of the related entity used to look up the matching record.

+Example headers:
-- `pcode`: `Entity.AdminLevel1.pcode`
+- `pcode`: `Entity.AdminLevel1.adminLevel1Link.pcode`
-- `programCode`: `Entity.program.code`
+- `programCode`: `Entity.Program.programLink.programCode`

-> [!NOTE]
-> For custom EspoCRM entities, the entity name is automatically tried with a `C` prefix if the initial lookup fails (e.g. if the link field is `codingLevel1`, it tries `CodingLevel1` first, then `CCodingLevel1`).

 #### Datetime values